diinki/diinki-retrofuture/README.md

    > Note: I have also included a Hyprland Config Directory (config/hypr), in case you want to use this rice with Hyprland,
    > it works by default and the only thing you need to do is drag the hypr folder into your ~/.config directory.

-### ⌨️ Key-binds
+### ⌨️ Keyboard bindings

 All key-binds can be find in the sway config file, simply refer to those and edit them if you'd like.

-The most important default key-binds are:
+The most important default bindings are:

 - `mod` = the super key, (the windows key, as some people refer to it as).
 You can re-bind mod to something else if you wish.